Decision Tree vs Random Forest | Which Is Right for You?

 Random Forest vs Decision Tree Explained by Analogy

-Let’s start with a thought experiment that will illustrate the difference between a decision tree and a random forest model.
+Let’s start with a thought experiment to illustrate the difference between a decision tree and a random forest model.

-Suppose a bank has to approve a small loan amount for a customer, and the bank needs to make a decision quickly.
-The bank checks the person’s credit history and financial condition and finds that they haven’t re-paid the older loan yet.
+Suppose a bank has to approve a small loan amount for a customer and needs to make a decision quickly.
+The bank checks the person’s credit history and financial condition and finds that they haven’t repaid the older loan yet.
 Hence, the bank rejects the application.
-But here’s the catch – the loan amount was very small for the bank’s immense coffers, and they could have easily approved it in a very low-risk move.
+But here’s the catch—the loan amount was very small for the bank’s immense coffers, and they could have easily approved it in a very low-risk move.
 Therefore, the bank lost the chance of making some money.

-Now, another loan application comes in a few days down the line, but this time the bank comes up with a different strategy – multiple decision-making processes.
-Sometimes it checks for credit history first, and sometimes it checks for the customer’s financial condition and loan amount first.
+Now, a few days later, another loan application comes in, but this time, the bank comes up with a different strategy—multiple decision-making processes.
+Sometimes, it checks for credit history first, and sometimes, it checks for the customer’s financial condition and loan amount first.
 Then, the bank combines the results from these multiple decision-making processes and decides to give the loan to the customer.

-Even if this process took more time than the previous one, the bank profited using this method.
-This is a classic example where collective decision-making outperformed a single decision-making process.
-Now, here’s my question to you – do you know what these two processes represent?
+The bank profited from this method even though it took longer than the previous one.
+This is a classic example of collective decision-making outperforming a single decision-making process.
+Now, here’s my question: Do you know what these two processes represent?

-Machine Learning is the sub-branch of Artificial Intelligence.
+Machine Learning is a sub-branch of Artificial Intelligence.
 These are decision trees and a random forest!
-We’ll explore this idea in detail here, dive into the major differences between these two methods, and answer the key question – which machine learning algorithm should you go with?
+We’ll explore this idea in detail here, dive into the major differences between these two methods, and answer the key question—which machine learning algorithm should you choose?

 Overview of Random Forest vs Decision Tree